Lukajekul/energy-log-parser/README.md

 - Input does not end with .txt
 - Input path does not exist
 - Output does not end with .csv
-- Otput path does not exist
+- Output path does not exist

 ## License